-If you are close to, or have already exceeded, the lifetime allowance, then you’re likely to want to cease contributions into your pension and look for alternative tax-efficient options such as ISAs and investment schemes.
+If you are close to, or have already exceeded, the lifetime allowance, then you’re likely to want to cease contributions into your pensions.
+Instead, you might look into alternative tax-efficient options such as ISAs and investment schemes.

-Individual Savings Accounts (ISAs) are one of the best ways to save other than pensions, as returns are free from both income tax and capital gains tax (CGT).
-From the 2017/18 tax year, you can invest up to £20,000 pa in ISAs, either into stocks and shares or cash, or a combination of the two.
+Individual Savings Accounts (ISAs) are one of the best ways to save other than pensions.
+Any returns are free from both income tax and capital gains tax (CGT).
+Since the 2017/18 financial year, you can invest up to £20,000 per year into ISAs.
+This could be into a stocks and shares ISA, a cash ISA, or a combination of the two.

-There are thousands of different ISA funds to choose from, so seek advice if you need help building a balanced portfolio which will meet your investment objectives.
+There are thousands of different ISA funds to choose from.
+It’s important to seek advice if you need help building a balanced portfolio which meets your investment objectives.

-If you are particularly risk averse, or only investing over a short-time frame, as cash ISA is likely to be a more suitable choice than stocks and shares.
-Remember, however, that if you do put savings into a cash ISA, the purchasing power of your money is likely to be eroded by inflation over time.
+If you are particularly risk averse, or only investing over a short-time frame, a cash ISA is likely to be more suitable.
+However, if you do put savings into a cash ISA, the purchasing power of your money may be eroded by inflation over time.

-If you have a strong appetite for risk, then other options you may want to explore include venture capital trusts (VCTs) and enterprise investment schemes (EISs).
+If you have a strong appetite for risk, then other options you may want to explore.
+For instance, Venture Capital Trusts (VCTs) and Enterprise Investment Schemes (EISs).

-VCTs are a type of investment fund similar to an investment trust that invest in very small companies, while EIS helps smaller companies to raise finance by providing tax relief to those who invest in the shares of those companies.
+VCTs are a type of investment fund similar to an investment trust that invests in very small companies.
+Meanwhile, EISs help smaller companies to raise finance.
+They do this by providing tax relief to those who buy shares in these companies.

-There are significant tax benefits offered to both EIS and VCT investors, but it’s important you understand the risks involved before investing.
-As these are investments in startup companies, not all of which will survive, you are at risk of losing money.
-Moreover, these investments can be illiquid and difficult to sell, so may not be suitable for everyone.
+There are significant tax benefits offered to both EIS and VCT investors.
+But it’s vital that you understand the risks involved before investing.
+As these are investments in start-up companies, not all of which will survive, your money is at risk.
+Also, these investments can be illiquid and difficult to sell, so may not be suitable for everyone.